 - Alternatively, athletes can make use of muscle stimulators to treat chronic pain and speed muscle recovery after an injury.
 It prevents muscle atrophy too.
-Click here to know more benefits of TENS unit.
+Click here to know more benefits of a TENS unit.

 Physical Therapy with the Tens Units:

-In addition to using TENS unit at home, one can use the same in between physical therapy sessions, since it serves as an excellent supplement to the therapy.
+In addition to using the TENS unit at home, one can use the same in between physical therapy sessions, since it serves as an excellent supplement to the therapy.
 The TENS unit facilitates movements of the body by easing the pain and works to make your body move freely and easily.

 A TENS unit alleviates pain, drives ease of movement and provides a better quality of life for professional athletes, mainly.
-Together, TENS becomes the superior choice for athletes, especially those who suffer from injuries on an off.
+Together, TENS becomes the superior choice for athletes, especially those who suffer from injuries on and off.